 - Secondly, when a building is undergoing major alterations and more than 50% of the building is changed;

-In contrast, the Certificate of Final Inspection (CFI) is required when assessable but minor building work is done.
+In contrast, the Certificate of Final Inspection (CFI) is required when assessable, but minor building work is done.

-The OP should be checked for unfamiliar ESM items, this could include:
+The OP should be checked for unfamiliar ESM items.
+This could include:

 Enforcement powers have now been altered to infringement notices and penalties for incorrectly maintaining an ESM being doubled.
-As well as this, on the spot fines are now allowable and a $320 fine for a building and $720 for a facility – for each individual ESM.
+As well as this, on the spot fines are now allowable and a $320 fine for a building and $720 for a facility – for each ESM.

 There are many areas in which you can receive an on the spot fine, including:

-- failure to provide the relevant building surveyor with the appropriate documentation to create the maintenance schedule;
+- Failure to provide the relevant building surveyor with the appropriate documentation to create the maintenance schedule;